survoai/humalect-docs/docs/10-Pipelines/editing-existing-pipeline.md

 sidebar_position: 3
 ---

-# Updating an existing Pipeline

-To know more about pipelines, visit [Pipelines](https://docs.humalect.com/en/pipelineOverview).

 ## Prerequisites to Update a Pipeline
 1. There should be a `running cluster`.
 2. A project should be running as a pipeline is a part of it.